What is a Paternity Order?

 - contributed towards the maintenance of the child (this can include financial support or gifts).

 Yes.
 If the court is satisfied that a man is not the father of the child it can make an order declaring that he is not the father of the child.
-The court can do this on its own initiative or on the application of one of the parties.
+The court can do this on its own or if you ask the court to do so.